yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA.md

 The final bullet point for Visual Studio Code extensions references an application unrelated to VSCode: `pecdm`.
 The bullet point should be shifted left to align with "The GitHub CLI" etc.

-#### Page 24:
+#### Page 24

 "Augeas" is misspelled in the sentence:

 > "Augeuas is very advanced but often over-complicated ..."

-The URL for `https://validate.puppet.com/` is not valid.
+The URL <https://validate.puppet.com/> is not valid.
 No such website exists.
 This is referenced on pages 24, 40, 131, and 143.

-:notebook: Reader's comment for page 24-25:
+:notebook: Reader's comments for pages 24-25:

 The ending of the following sentence lacks a proper subject for what to develop and what to integrate with:

 > One of the greatest issues with early Puppet development was the lack of a consensus around how to develop and a lack of integration.